Here’s a travel guide to the province of Basilan including a sample 2-day itinerary.

 Best Things to Do in Basilan

-1. Visit Bulingan Falls
+1. Take a dip in Bulingan Falls

 Bulingan Falls is a nature attraction in Lamitan City.
 Although it looks small at about 30 feet tall, it stands out with its natural cube-shaped rock formations.